jessie-sr/random-world/README.md

 ## Overview

-Welcome to the Random World Project, a 2D tile-based world exploration engine.
-This project represents a comprehensive software engineering effort involving ideation, design, implementation, and presentation.
+This project is dedicated to build a 2D tile-based world exploration engine, representing a comprehensive software engineering effort that involves ideation, design, implementation, and presentation.
 It emphasizes the development of a pseudorandomly generated world with distinct rooms and hallways, interactive features, and persistent game states.

 ### Key Features